 GETTING HERE AND WHERE TO PARK

-Our address is 313 17 AVE SW, right across from Model Milk restaurant.
-We have a free parking lot with 14 spots directly behind our building, accessible from 18th Ave (it's the green building, and the signs say "Lauren Block" parking).
+Parking: We have a free parking lot with 14 spots directly behind our building, accessible from 18th Ave (it's the green building, and the signs say "Lauren Block" parking).
 If these are full, there is street parking available in the community, or on 17 Ave.
-Please plan to arrive at least 30 minutes early so you have time to find parking.
+Please allow yourself ample time to park.

 WHAT TO BRING AND WHAT TO KNOW

 When you arrive, you will be greeted by our friendly Front of House team and asked to complete a waiver.
 Please bring CLEAN indoor running shoes (ie don't wear them from your car - the dust is hard on our equipment), a water bottle, and a lock if you want one.
 We provide sweat towels for class and have dry shampoo and hair dryers to freshen up after.
-We do not have showers - so make sure you factor that into your plan.
+We do not have showers at our 17th Ave Studio, but we do at East Village - so make sure you factor that into your plan.
 It would also be a great time to familiarize yourself with our studio policies.